 The project “Femininity (?)” revolves around the concept of femininity and the ideological conflict built upon it.

-Gender stereotypes suggests several aspects that confront masculinity with femininity, establishing boundaries that limit the person's development.
+Gender stereotypes imply social constructs that confront masculinity with femininity, establishing boundaries that might limit the person's development.

-Within these boundaries, everyone should fit the "norm", otherwise people tend to be socially outcasted.
+Within these boundaries, everyone is explicitly or implicitly invited to fit the "norm", otherwise people tend to be socially outcasted.

 How do we overcome the contradiction between the ideas of “womanhood” and “personhood”?
 Are gender stereotypes harmless or do they limit our identity development?
 What does being a woman means?
 Is there a concrete definition of femininity?